Didyagota/didyagota-website/src/content/blog/first-post.md

 After filming two IRL games, we decided to make an at home board game.
 Play testing showed we could create a version using just cards.

-The name came from a common refrain whenever someone visited a know destination: "Did ya go ta x landmark?".
+The name came from a common refrain whenever someone visited a known destination: "Did ya go ta x landmark?".